Best CRM for Construction Companies: 12 Tools Ranked for 2026

 9. Salesforce: Enterprise Customization for Complex Organizations

-Salesforce is the market leader in CRM overall and can be customized extensively for construction workflows.
+Salesforce is the market leader in CRM overall and can be extensively customized for construction workflows.
 Large ENR-ranked contractors use Salesforce with AppExchange construction add-ons to manage complex sales cycles involving multiple stakeholders, long bid timelines, and multi-phase projects.

 Key features for construction: